react-native-community/cli/docs/commands.md

 #### `--xcconfig <string>`

-Explicitly pass `xcconfig` options from the command line.
+Explicitly set `xcconfig` to use in build.

 #### `--buildFolder <string>`